cosmos/cosmos-sdk/docs/spec/_ics/ics-030-signed-messages.md

 `@chain_id` field does not match the currently active chain!
 The `@type` field must equal the constant `"message"`.
 The `@type` field corresponds to the type of structure the user will be signing in an application.
-For now, a user is only allowed to sign bytes of valid ASCII text ([see here](https://github.com/tendermint/tendermint/blob/master/libs/common/string.go#L61-L74)). <!-- this is a dead link -->
+For now, a user is only allowed to sign bytes of valid ASCII text ([see here](https://github.com/cometbft/cometbft/blob/v0.37.0/libs/strings/string.go#L35-L64)).
 However, this will change and evolve to support additional application-specific structures that are human-readable and machine-verifiable ([see Future Adaptations](#futureadaptations)).